FlexMeasures/flexmeasures/Readme.md

 * Install dependencies:

       sudo apt-get install python3.6-dev
-      pip install flask bokeh pandas==0.22.0 iso8601 xlrd fbprophet
+      pip install flask bokeh pandas==0.22.0 iso8601 xlrd inflection fbprophet

 Note: python3.6-dev, xlrd and fbprophet are used for initialising data only.

 ### Prepare/load data:

+* Add meta data: data/assets.json and data/markets.json.
-* Add data/20171120_A1-VPP_DesignDataSetR01.xls (Excel sheet provided by A1 to Seita) as well as data/German day-ahead prices 20140101-20160630.csv (provided by Seita) and data/German charging stations 20150101-20150620.csv (provided by Seita). and create the folder data/pickles.
+* Add real data: data/20171120_A1-VPP_DesignDataSetR01.xls (Excel sheet provided by A1 to Seita) as well as data/German day-ahead prices 20140101-20160630.csv (provided by Seita) and data/German charging stations 20150101-20150620.csv (provided by Seita).
+  You probably also need to create the folder data/pickles.
 * Run: `python init_data.py` (you only need to do this once)